Eczema that doesn’t respond well to topical treatments or that covers a widespread area of your body may benefit from a process called phototherapy.

 According to the National Eczema Association, treatments last for several seconds or just a few minutes, depending on the extent of eczema rashes being targeted.

-According to the American Academy of Dermatology Association (AADA) and a 2008 research review, phototherapy is considered a safe treatment overall for eczema in all skin tones when conducted by a professional.
+According to the American Academy of Dermatology Association (AADA) and a

 However, individuals with dark skin and people of color should choose a dermatologist with experience using phototherapy to treat skin conditions in skin of color.

 There’s a chance for exacerbation if sunlight is one of your eczema triggers.
 Let the technician know ahead of time so they can adjust the UV lamps accordingly.

 UV radiation may increase your risk of developing nonmelanoma skin cancer.

 However, risks from phototherapy are considered low compared with indoor tanning beds, according to the AADA.
 Other possible side effects and risks include:

 - increased itchiness

 - redness or discoloration after treatment, similar to a sunburn